The Thanksgiving Food Waste Problem We Can Fix

 Meet Feeding San Diego’s new hunger-fighting superheroes

-The winning designs from Feeding San Diego’s ‘Hunger Action Hero Art Contest’ are on display at the Comic-Con Museum in Balboa Park
+9/1/22 - SDUT: The winning designs from Feeding San Diego's 'Hunger Action Hero Art Contest' are now on display at the Comic-Con Museum in Balboa Park

 Two Local Students Chosen as Winners of Feeding San Diego and the Comic-Con Museum’s Hunger Action Hero Art Contest